Oluwasetemi/oluwasetemi.dev/src/pages/re-export-syntax-is-delicious/index.md

 export { User } from './User.js'
 ```

 Is this your first time seeing this form of syntax?🙀 If yes i can assure you it is something you know already.
-It's called re-export syntax which comes from the **JavaScript modules syntax**. let's get familiar with the import and export syntax of the JavaScript modules. *They help use write more modular JavaScript code.
+It's called re-export syntax which comes from the **JavaScript modules syntax**. let's get familiar with the import and export syntax of the JavaScript modules. *They help us write more modular JavaScript code.
 Split our code functionality into several files and folder for proper arrangement and orderliness in our codebase*.

 Imagine a sum and subtract function in a separate file below: